• Home

 Monthly Liturgical Membership

-8. Make hot cross buns together with your family.
-Find ways to have everyone join in on making them, even if it’s just by adding in some ingredients or helping to add the icing crosses.
+8. Make hot cross buns with your family.
+Find ways to have everyone join in on the process, even if it’s just by adding some ingredients or helping to add the icing crosses.

 9. Spend time on Good Friday (particularly between noon and 3 pm) in prayer or reflection.
 Consider making it a time with no television or Internet.